 Against FCS competition, PC finished with a 5-2 record and its only two losses came to FCS playoff teams Coastal Carolina and Liberty.
 Running back Darrell Bridges earned Big South Freshman of the Week honors under Hall as well in the season finale.

 Hall was most recently at Newberry College where he spent four seasons coaching the defensive line for the Wolves.

 At Newberry he coached one All-American and three South Atlantic Conference selections on the defensive line.

 Hall previously served as the defensive coordinator at North Greenville University.
 In 2007 he coached the Crusaders’ defensive line and was promoted to defensive coordinator and defensive backs coach in 2008.

 For the 2005 and 2006 seasons, Hall coached running backs and tight ends with the Blue Hose.
 Pc was the 2005 South Atlantic Conference champions and ranked first in the conference in scoring average.

 A 2003 graduate of Western Carolina University, Hall served as a graduate assistant for the Catamounts in 2003 and 2004.
 He was a four-year letterman at linebacker and special teams playing for the Catamounts from 1998 to 2002.

-He and his wife, Carrie, have one son, Miller.
+He and his wife, Carrie, have a son, Miller, and a daughter, Morgan.